GradWRITE Seminars

 A research proposal can determine your path through graduate studies, your potential funding, and your academic and professional future.
 In this seminar we’ll look at the components that make up successful research proposals.

-This session addresses the more prominent differences between the casual tone and syntax of spoken English and the conventions of formal academic writing
+This seminar addresses the more prominent differences between the casual tone and syntax of spoken English and the conventions of formal academic writing

 They’re short.
 We all have to write them.
 In this seminar we’ll examine what it takes to represent your research, manuscript, thesis, dissertation, or conference paper, and your academic identity, in just a few hundred words.

-This session details the functions of different punctuation marks in academic writing, including the colon and semicolon, the apostrophe, and a special emphasis on the varied uses of commas.
-The session also provides guidelines on how to incorporate references to numbers in written form.
+This seminar details the functions of different punctuation marks in academic writing, including the colon and semicolon, the apostrophe, and a special emphasis on the varied uses of commas.
+This seminar also provides guidelines on how to incorporate references to numbers in written form.

 In this seminar we’ll learn how to set writing goals, find out where to find resources to demystify the process, and gain insights into the expectations of supervisors and committees.
 This seminar also addresses how to be active (instead of reactive) and take ownership of your work.